nginx/unit-docs/source/configuration.rst

 Perl
 ====

-First, make sure to install Unit along with the :ref:`Perl language module
+First, make sure to install Unit along with the :ref:`Perl language module <installation-precomp-pkgs>`.

-<installation-precomp-pkgs>`.
+Besides the

-Besides the :ref:`common options <configuration-apps-common>`, you have the
+:ref:`common options <configuration-apps-common>`,
-following:
+you have:

 .. list-table::
     :header-rows: 1